Great Western Photographic Exhibition (BPE) is NOW open for entires – CLICK FOR MORE INFO

 Digital Image Group

-The meetings are held in the clubroom on one Monday each month on the dates listed in the programme.
-For further information please contact the Chairman of the group Ashwin.
+The meetings are held in the clubroom on Monday evenings around six times a year the dates are listed in the programme.

 Studio Group